Oluwayomi-Olaitan/wdiexplorer/README.md

 ```

-For a detailed workflow of the package that computes the set of diagnostic indices measures and visualisation examples of their outputs, see the [vignette](https://github.com/Oluwayomi-Olaitan/wdiexplorer/articles/wdiexplorer.html) .
+For a detailed workflow of the package that computes the set of diagnostic indices measures and visualisation examples of their outputs, see package vignette .